bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/Answers.md

 Document OBject Model.

 2. What is an event?
-An event is something interactive happens on an HTML page due to Javascript.
+An event is something interactive that happens on an HTML page due to Javascript.

 3. What is an event listener?
 An event listener is the trigger-code for an Event.